- Executive summary

 Key discussion points

-- Also, teams can consider planning that includes small, private enterprises that can provide funding, technical support and parts.
+- Teams can consider planning that includes small, private enterprises that can provide funding, technical support and parts.

 - Refugees need to use the energy systems in innovative ways so that they become a source of long-term profit for the communities and hence, become more resilient to ‘shock’.